United States Porpoise-class submarine: Design

 Although it proved successful with improved equipment beginning with the Tambor class of 1940, the diesel-electric drive was troublesome at first.
 In this arrangement, the boat's four main diesel engines drove only electric generators, which supplied power to high-speed electric motors geared to the propeller shafts.
 The engines themselves were not connected to the propeller shafts.
 For submerged propulsion, massive storage batteries supplied electricity to the motors.
 Problems arose with flashover and arcing in the main electric motors.
 There was also a loss of 360 hp in transmission through the electrical system.
 The Winton Model 16-201A 16-cylinder diesels also proved problematic, and were eventually replaced with 12-278As.
+Pompano would be the sole boat of the class fitted with the Hooven-Owens-Rentschler Model 89DA, an innovative double acting diesel engine.
+Unfortunately, these engines gave Pompano considerable trouble due to excessive vibration and improperly forged gearing.
+A lack of funding for replacements forced the Navy to nurse the engines along until they could be replaced with Fairbanks-Morse 38A8 units in 1942.

 Five of the class received an additional pair of external bow torpedo tubes, probably early in World War II: Porpoise, Pike, Tarpon, Pickerel, and Permit.
 The original Mark 6 3 inch (76 mm)/50 caliber deck gun was eventually replaced during the war by the Mark 21 model.
 The new gun provided a nominal anti-aircraft capability because it allowed high elevations, although this capability was rarely used in combat.
 Plunger received a Mark 9 4 inch (102 mm)/50 caliber gun during an overhaul in 1943.
 The boats also originally carried two water jacketed M2 Browning .50 caliber machine guns, with one mounted on the "cigarette deck" on the aft end of the conning tower fairwater and one on a mount on the main deck forward.
 These guns were taken below when the boat submerged.

 These boats were all built with a large bulky conning tower fairwater with an enclosed (but free-flooding) wheelhouse and a surface steering station at the forward end.
 Two periscopes were fitted, one that let into the control room and one that let into the conning tower.
 The original 30 foot periscopes proved to be too short and were later replaced with 34 foot models.

 Boats in class

-The Porpoise class consisted of the P-1 Type, P-3 Type, and P-5 Type subclasses:
+The Porpoise class consisted of the Porpoise group, the Shark group, and the Perch group subclasses: